*NSYNC reunite after 20 years, confirm new song with Trolls Band Together trailer

 Trolls Band Together, releasing on 17 November, marks the third film in the Trolls franchise.
 Timberlake voices Branch, while Anna Kendrick voices Poppy.
 The film follows Branch reuniting with his brothers to get their childhood boy band BroZone back on track.
 The brothers are voiced by Troye Sivan, Eric André, Daveed Diggs and Kid Cudi.

-Hero image: Courtesy Trolls Band Together/ © DreamWorks Animation/Universal Pictures/ IMDb; *NSYNC/ @nsync/ Instagram; Feature image: Courtesy *NSYNC/ @nysnc/ Instagram
+(Hero image credit: Trolls Band Together/ © DreamWorks Animation/Universal Pictures/ IMDb; *NSYNC/ @nsync/ Instagram; feature image credit: *NSYNC/ @nysnc/ Instagram)

 Frequently Asked Questions (FAQs)